fastify/fastify-nextjs/README.md

 })
 ```

-If you need to render with Next.js from within a custom handler (such as an error handler), use `reply.renderNext`
+If you need to render with Next.js from within a custom handler (such as an error handler), use `reply.nextRender`

 ```js
 app.setErrorHandler((err, req, reply) => {